 You’ve come to this page because you want to know how to make Tableau perform as efficiently as possible.
 Performance always starts in Desktop, where you connect to data and build the worksheets and dashboards that you will then publish to Tableau Server.
 Tableau Server is running the same VizQL engine as Desktop, so if it’s slow in Desktop, it will be slow on Server.

-The most complete guide to everything Tableau Performance is Alan Eldridge’s magnificent Best Practices for Designing Efficient Tableau Workbooks: Third Edition .
+The most complete guide to everything Tableau Performance is Alan Eldridge’s magnificent Best Practices for Designing Efficient Tableau Workbooks: Version 10 Edition .
 It’s unlikely anything said anywhere else is not in this guide, but it is a hefty PDF tome.
 If you want to become an expert, it is essential reading.

 Database Connections / Join Culling